 Buy a Dedication calligraphy wall scroll here!

-Start your custom “Dedication” project by clicking the button next to your favorite “Dedication” title below...
+Personalize your custom “Dedication” project by clicking the button next to your favorite “Dedication” title below...

-10. Sincere Heart
+10. True Heart

-專用 is the dedication you might have to your job, or a person.
+專用 is the dedication you might have to your job or a person.

 Trivia: It is the same word used as an adjective in front of the word for “network” to say “dedicated network” in Chinese.

-Please note: While this is a word in Korean, the meaning is private or “exclusive use".
+Please note: While this is a word in Korean, the meaning is private or “exclusive use.”
 So this is best if your audience is Chinese.

 獻身 is used to describe being so devoted to something that you will make sacrifices for that goal/thing/person.
-You can also translate this word as any of the following:

-This can be a dedication to or for someone, but more often is used in reference to a dedication or making sacrifices for your country, public service, or a cause.
+This can be a dedication to or for someone but is often used as a dedication or making sacrifices for your country, public service, or a cause.
 For instance, an Olympic athlete makes great sacrifices to train in his/her sport for their country and compatriots.